 Style clashes decide plenty of Premier League games.
 A high-pressing side meeting a deep, compact one produces a very different match from two open teams going toe to toe, and the goals markets feel that difference most.

-Correct Score — a high-payout market that lands only when you nail the exact scoreline.
+Correct Score — a prediction that only lands when you nail the exact scoreline.

 Both Teams to Score — a yes/no call on whether each side finds the net, popular in open, attacking fixtures.